Eyes stinging. Nose streaming. Constant sneezing. Sound familiar? Oh hello, hay fever – we meet again.

 4 Hay Fever Eyes and Skin Beauty Survival Tips

-If your handbag is stuffed full of multipack tissues then you’ll understand that no matter how hard you try to invest in super soft varieties, there’s just no escaping the dreaded dry skin around the nose.
-While it might not fully prevent the flaking situation, applying a hydrating moisturiser or water-based gel around the nose-blowing areas will soothe and soften your skin.
+If your handbag is stuffed full of multi-pack tissues then you’ll understand that no matter how hard you try to invest in super soft varieties, there’s just no escaping the dreaded dry skin around the nose.
+While it might not fully prevent your nose from becoming dry and flaky, applying a hydrating moisturiser or water-based gel around the nose-blowing areas will soothe and soften your skin.

 2. Wash your hair regularly